MassiveNoobie/py_bootcamp/README.md

 In a bootcamp style, it's a nonstop flow of new information that works together from top to bottom.

 Feel free to help me with documentation to improve the python bootcamp training funnel for other non-technical python engineers.

+I created https://canopys.io to help others execute python and I hope this code here is a way for others to kick start their canopys automation adventures.